Prospect for precision quantum logic spectroscopy of vibrational overtone transitions in molecular oxygen ions: Experimental sequence

 A summary of the proposed experiment is shown in figure~\ref{fig:flowchart} in form of a flow chart.
 After preparation of the two-ion crystal~(section~\ref{sec:Preparation}), the rotational and fine structure state of the \osix~ion is probed in a quantum-logic protocol~(see section~\ref{sec:detection}).
 If the ion is loaded with the wrong internal state, the two ion crystal is dumped and a new crystal is prepared.
 If the oxygen ion is in the correct initial ro-vibrational state, the sequence proceeds with quantum logic-assisted preparation of the Zeeman state~(see section~\ref{sec:prep}), concluding initial state preparation for spectroscopy.
 Different excitation schemes for interrogating the target transition are discussed in section~\ref{sec:interrogation}.
 Finally, the internal state of the oxygen ion is again probed via quantum logic to determine if the interrogation was successful.
-In case of successful depletion of the initial state, the population in the final state can also be checked by the quantum logic protocol as a cross-check.
+In case of successful depletion of the initial state, the population in the final state can also be checked by the quantum logic protocol as a cross check.
+Similarly, an excited initial state for spectroscopy can be prepared.